 Despite our thirst for that great Mediterranean sunshine, no one should come here in summer.

-It’s true that in the summer you likely will enjoy day after day of brilliant sunshine, no rain, gorgeous gardens in full bloom and that wonderful temperature that’s made for your most European of sundresses.
+It’s true that in summer you’re likely to enjoy day after day of brilliant sunshine, no rain, gorgeous gardens in full bloom and that wonderful temperature that’s made for your most European of sundresses.

 No one knows better than me that sometimes, August is the only time we’re able to visit.
 I don’t regret any trip I’ve taken in August, but remember that feeling of being trapped on bridges in Venice and herded through the Vatican Museums like cattle?
 Those all happened in August.